roc-lang/roc/compiler/str/README.md

 When calling `List.append list1 list2` on a unique `list1`, first we'll check to see if `list1.capacity <= list1.length + list2.length`.
 If it is, then we can copy in the new values without needing to allocate more memory for `list1`.

 If there is not enough capacity to fit both lists, then we can try to call [`realloc`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/realloc?view=vs-2019) to hopefully extend the size of our allocated memory.
 If `realloc` succeeds (meaning there happened to be enough free memory right after our current allocation), then we update `capacity` to reflect the new amount of space, and move on.

+> **Note:** The reason we store capacity right after the last element in the list is becasue of how memory cache lines work.
+Whenever we need to access `capacity`, it's because we're about to increase the length of the list, which means that we will most certainly be writing to the memory location right after its last element.
+That in turn means that we'll need to have that memory location in cache, which in turn means that looking up the `capacity` there is guaranteed not to cause a cache miss.
+(It's possible that writing the new capacity value to a later address could cause a cache miss, but this strategy minimizes the chance of that happening.)
+An alternate design would be where we store the capacity right before the first element in the list.
+In that design we wouldn't have to re-write the capacity value at the end of the list every time we grew it, but we'd be much more likely to incur more cache misses that way - because we're working at the end of the list, not at the beginning.
+Cache misses are many times more expensive than an extra write to a memory address that's in cache already, not to mention the potential extra load instruction to add the length to the memory address of the first element (instead of subtracting 1 from that address), so we optimize for minimizing the highly expensive cache misses by always paying a tiny additional cost when increasing the length of the list, as well as a potential even tinier cost (zero, if the length already happens to be in a register) when looking up its capacity or refcount.

 If `realloc` fails, then we have to fall back on the same "allocate new memory and copy everything" strategy that we do with shared lists.